parthkhanna121000/Project-1-Event-Invitation-Page/README.md

-# 🎨 Hobby Gallery Page

-This project is a simple, responsive **gallery web page** that showcases a collection of my hobbies and interests.
-It includes images, short text descriptions, and a brief introduction for each hobby.
-The goal of this project is to demonstrate how to organize and present content using **HTML and CSS** in a clean and visually appealing layout.
+# 💒 Wedding Invitation Webpage

+This project is a beautifully crafted **wedding invitation webpage** created using **HTML and CSS**.
+The page is designed to invite guests to a wedding celebration, providing all essential details such as the event title, date, time, venue, and a heartfelt description — all styled in an elegant and visually appealing layout.

+---

+## 💍 Project Objective

+To design a personalized, visually stunning digital wedding invitation that can be easily shared with guests online.

+---

-## 📁 Features
+## 🎨 Features

-- Responsive gallery layout using HTML & CSS
-- Clean and minimal user interface
+- 💖 Elegant and romantic wedding-themed layout
-- Organized sections for each hobby
+- 📅 Displays event title, date, time, venue, and description
+- 🌸 Custom design with soft colors, decorative fonts, and floral elements
+- 📱 Responsive design suitable for mobile and desktop devices
-- Simple structure — easy to understand and modify
+- 💌 Clean and minimal structure for easy customization